Jawad-Jahangir-Soomro/Summer_Semester_DSA_PBL/README.md

 5. `LinkedStack`: A custom implementation of a stack data structure used in Problem 2.
 6. `Problem2Solver`: A class that solves Problem 2 by storing the most recent 5 earthquakes from each country in separate stacks.
 7. `Problem3Solver`: A class that solves Problem 3 by creating a linked list of the most recent earthquakes with a magnitude above 6 from each country.

+## Usage

+1. Ensure you have Java and a suitable development environment set up.
+2. Place your earthquake data CSV file in the project directory.
+3. Update the file path in the `Main` class to point to your CSV file.
+4. Compile and run the `Main` class to execute the program.